 Organ donation alone and reasons to donate organs

-Currently, there are 114,000 people waiting for a lifesaving transplant, according to Donate Life America.
-The website goes on to say that 10 more people are added to that list every 10 minutes and tragically, 22 people die each day because the organ transplant they needed was not received in time.
+Currently, there are more than 100,000 people waiting for a lifesaving transplant, according to Donate Life America.
+1,900 on the waiting list are children under the age of 18.
+Another person gets added to the organ transplant waiting list every 9 minutes, and tragically, 17 people die each day because the organ transplant they needed was not received in time.

-Upon your death, your individual organ, eye and tissue donation could in fact impact 75 lives.
+Upon your death, your individual organ, eye and tissue donation could in fact impact up to 75 lives.

-95% of Americans are in favor of organ and tissue donation but only 58% of Americans are actually registered donors.
+95% of Americans are in favor of organ and tissue donation but only half of Americans are actually registered donors.

 Can a cancer patient be an organ donor?

 In some cases, yes, a cancer patient can be an organ donor.
 It depends on what type of cancer you have had and whether it has metastasized (spread to other parts of the body).
 It also depends on your health condition when you die; for example, whether you were sick when you passed or whether you had been cancer-free for some time.

 If you have had cancer and wish to be an organ donor, you should still indicate it on your driver's license and register to be a donor.
 Qualified medical professionals will assess your organs as well as your tissues, tendons and bones, to determine whether these other parts are viable for donation.
 At the very least, you may be eligible for cornea donation, which you can learn more about through the Eye Bank Association of America.

 There are many misconceptions about organ donation so be sure to get your questions answered.
 No matter what your age or disease state, most people are good candidates for some aspect of organ donation.

 Organ donation and whole-body donation for medical research